 - The Council for Community and Economic Research Cost of Living Index

 - U.S. Bureau of Labor Statistics Consumer Price Index

 - Missouri Economic Research and Information Center

-What is the cost of living in Dayton, Ohio?
+What Is the Cost of Living in Dayton, Ohio?

 Oakwood and Centerville

-In Bellbrook, you’ll find a tight-knit community feel (its population is just under 8,000 total) but still have plenty to do thanks to its many parks and charming downtown featuring restaurants, bars, and coffee shops.
-Beavercreek is a perfect place for anyone wanting to enjoy the convenience of being close to Dayton metro with the day-to-day quiet of small-town living.
+In Bellbrook, you’ll find a tight-knit community with a population of just under 8,000, but still have plenty to do thanks to its many parks and charming downtown featuring restaurants, bars, and coffee shops.
+It’s also close to Sugarcreek Township, which boasts SugarcreekMetro Park.
+Beavercreek is a perfect place for anyone wanting to enjoy the convenience of being close to Dayton Metro with the day-to-day quiet of small-town living.